 23. Write cue cards.

 Remember what you want to say in your presentation by writing your main talking points on flashcards.
 Include a limited amount of text and write in large letters to make your notes easy to read on stage.
-As you practice more, try to look down at your cards fewer times and focus on keeping your gaze towards the audience.
+As you practice more, try to look down at your cards fewer times and focus on keeping your gaze on the audience.

 Most conferences have time limits for each talk, and if you’re giving an internal company presentation, your boss will have a sense of how long your meeting presentation should last.
 Make sure you’re within these time frames by timing your presentation as you practice.
 If you’re consistently running over, review your presentation to find areas that you can cut.